-Matt Bucher is the co-host of The Great Concavity podcast and administrator of the wallace-l listserv.
+Matt Bucher is the co-host of The Concavity Show podcast and administrator of the wallace-l listserv.
 His writing has appeared in Electric Literature, Dublin Review of Books, Chicago Review of Books, and other places.
 He lives in Austin, Texas.

 She has published and presented widely on aspects of contemporary American literature, with a particular focus on gender identity and voice, and is the author of The Unspeakable Failures of David Foster Wallace (Bloomsbury Academic, 2016).

-Other research interests include family/parenthood in contemporary fiction and film; adolescence in contemporary culture; dystopian narrative; ecocriticism and narratives of journey; performative sexuality (both normative and queer), resistant gender modes and the history of burlesque; transatlantic cultural heritage, and digital humanities and modes of transmission.
+Other research interests include family/parenthood in contemporary fiction and film, adolescence in contemporary culture, dystopian narrative, ecocriticism and narratives of journey, performative sexuality (both normative and queer), resistant gender modes and the history of burlesque, transatlantic cultural heritage, and digital humanities and modes of transmission.

 Outside of academic work, she likes cats and barbershop singing and shares her home with two small human tornados and a cat.